tiagocarbone/tiagocarbone/README.md

 ## Hi everyone!
-I´m Tiago and I´m in carrer transition aiming to become a developer.
+I´m Tiago and I´m in carrer transition
+## I´m always studying to become a better developer
+## Actually my hobbies are go the gym and watch my favoritebsoccer team play at Maracanã Stadium